mysterious-coding/base_entranced/README.md

 Later in 2015, with the help of Exar and Sil, I forked Sil's base_enhanced mod and created this mod, base_entranced.
 My intent was to build upon the great features and bugfixes of base_enhanced, but to turn it into a true Siege mod by adding more siege bugfixes and features, as well as remove Sil's unpopular changes.

-My mod is now the most robust, bug-free server mod in JK3 siege history, and is the mod of choice for all JK3 siege servers.
-It is also the first open-source siege server mod.
+My mod is now the most robust, bug-free(relatively speaking) server mod available for siege.

 #base_entranced features
 These are unique features for base_entranced.